caaal0/expenseTracker/README.md

 - Sagun
 ## Expense-tracking App
 ### Dependencies:
-- mariadb connector for python installed using `pip install mariadb`
+- mariadb connector for python installed using `pip install mariadb` (mariadb must also be installed in the local device)
 - tabulate installed using `pip install tabulate`
 - datetime is already a built-in python module